SoftwareEngineeringToolDemos/ICSE-2011-Covana/README.md

 This repository contains information related to Covana, a tool presented in the International Conference on Software Engineering 2011.

-Her eis the link to the [Official Project Page] (http://research.csc.ncsu.edu/ase/projects/covana/)
+Here is the link to the [Official Project Page] (http://research.csc.ncsu.edu/ase/projects/covana/)

+Original Readme os the tool:

 Covana: Precise Identification of Problems for Structural Test Generation
 ==========================================================================